octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

 | **Validator Set**        | Dynamic (size not fixed).
 Up to 80,000 bakers (limited by roll size) | Fixed size.
 Between 21 (EOS) and 101 (Lisk).                                                             |
 | **Design Priorities**    | Decentralization, accountable governance, and security               | Scalability and usable consumer applications                                                             |

-To conclude, the Liquid Proof-of-stake consensus takes the best from _PoW_ and _DPoS_ with a fully decentralized consensus and low entry-barrier but without the high costs and high energy requirements.
+To conclude, the Liquid Proof-of-stake consensus is inspired by _PoW_ and _DPoS_ resulting in a fully decentralized consensus and low entry-barrier but without the high costs and high energy requirements.

 ## Reference